 Specialist family violence NGOs have years of practice expertise from working with people impacted by violence and supporting restoration of dignity and self-determination.
 They have been early to adopt and give voice to the shared understanding of family violence articulated in this framework, and their knowledge is key to achieving an integrated victim-survivor and whānau-centred response to family violence.

-The importance of specialist family violence organisational standards
+The importance of a family violence entry to expert capability framework

 All people of Aotearoa New Zealand have a responsibility to contribute to eliminating family violence through the six shifts described in Te Aorerekura.